 Microgreens can be grown in a variety of mediums.
 Some gardeners prefer shallow trays or containers of soil, while others opt for soil mats that come with preset kits.
 Still, others wave goodbye to soils completely and opt for hydroponic growing setups.
 If your microgreens are wilting, it may be prudent to consider the type of medium you are using.

-Growing mediums can be a mix of soil, compost, or 50/50 blends of soils with minerals such as perlite and vermiculite to achieve better soil aeration.
+Growing mediums can be a coconut coir, mix of soil, compost, or 50/50 blends of soils with minerals such as perlite and vermiculite to achieve better soil aeration.
 Higher quality soils will usually yield higher quality results.
 Poorer quality soils are more likely to have issues with mold.

 Incorrect Soil pH